tewereus/E-learning/README.md

 - Enrollment and registration system for students
 - Video-based lessons with interactive quizzes and assignments
 - Discussion forums for students to interact and collaborate
-- Instructor tools for grading, feedback, and progress tracking
-- Responsive and mobile-friendly design
-- Secure user authentication and authorization
-- Admin panel for managing users, courses, and platform settings

 ### Getting Started